 - One key strategy is Give 5—Save Lives.
 Workplace partners select one or more dates and give employees 5 minutes during those work days to sign up to become donors.

 Is Your Employer a Workplace Partner?

-Select your state in the dropdown at the bottom of this page to see if your employer is a partner.
 If your company is listed, talk to your human resources department about how to help promote organ donation.
 If your company is not listed, encourage your employer to become part of the campaign to save lives.